Getting There

 03

-At CentrePort, board the free FIFA charter bus to AT&T Stadium — 120 charter buses run the loop down TX-360.
-Shuttles run continuously from 3 hours before kickoff. ~10–15 min ride.
+At CentrePort, board the free 125-bus FIFA charter shuttle to the "Bus Hub" at Lot H near Dallas Stadium — about a half-mile / 10-min walk to the gates.
+The shuttle is free with a match ticket; only the TRE leg costs anything.
+Shuttles run continuously from 3+ hours before kickoff.
 Return shuttles operate post-match until the last fan leaves.
-The plan was officially unveiled April 2026 by NCTCOG.
+The plan was unveiled by NCTCOG on April 2, 2026.

 04

 🏟️ Clear bags only.
 No backpacks.
-Keep your FIFA app ticket ready on your phone.
+Keep your FIFA app ticket ready.

 All Options